patrickfung62/dnconnect/README.md

 This is just the basic confiugration file for Connect the REDIS DB for our service.

 Mainly to provide the connection to the DN research network/node.

 As our member, you must know how to get the token and port number accordingly.

-Provided VPN is needed for the connection. (e.g. Through JP->RU)
+Please make sure you have following items ready before you make the connection:

+    Secure VPN connection
+    Tor/Freenet

 For enquiry, you may contact us by info@darkblock.de